rendg80/Part-Bricolage/README.md

   publisher={Springer}
 }

-The code is released under the GPL License.
+The code also makes use of the packages from other sources.
+Apposite referencing instructions for the same are given with the release details.
+The entire code is released under the GPL License.
 Please view the LICENSE.md file for the same.

 ---------------------------------------------------------------------------------------------------------------------------
 In case of any queries, please feel free to email ss965@cam.ac.uk or sukritshankar@gmail.com.
 We shall strive our best to make the software amenable and useful for your cause.